The2Alert/blog-test/README.md

 - **Repositories** — one repository per aggregate root, accessed only from the domain layer.
 - **Services** — stateless domain operations that don't naturally belong to a single entity (`CheckCredentialsService`, `GenerateTokensService`).
 - **Use Cases (Application Services)** — coordinate domain services and repositories to fulfil a single user intent.
 Each use case maps 1-to-1 to an API action.

----

-## ✨ Additional Capabilities

-### Markdown → HTML
-Title, description, and content are accepted in Markdown format and asynchronously rendered to HTML via `markdown-it-async`.
-Both raw Markdown and rendered HTML are persisted — clients can choose which to display.

-### Image Processing
-- **Avatars** are automatically cropped and converted to `128×128 PNG` using Sharp.
-- **Post previews** are generated in three aspect ratios (`1×1`, `4×3`, `16×9`) at up to `1024px` per dimension, stored as PNG files on disk.

-### Cursor Pagination
-Both user and post lists use efficient cursor-based pagination (by `id`) to support 10 000+ records without offset degradation.

-### Soft Delete
-Posts are never hard-deleted.
-A `deleted` flag (with a database index) hides them from all listings and single-item queries while preserving data integrity.

-### Role System
-A `PostUser` junction table tracks per-post editor access.
-The user who creates a post automatically becomes its **EDITOR** and gains edit/delete permissions.

-### Tag System
-Tags are created via **upsert** (no duplicates).
-Each post–tag link stores an `order` field for deterministic sorting.

-### Rate Limiting
-Per-route limits backed by Redis sliding windows protect the API from abuse:
-- Registration: 5 requests / hour
-- Post creation: 10 requests / minute
-- Auth endpoints: 10 requests / 15 minutes

-### Swagger UI
-Full OpenAPI 3.1 documentation available at `/api/v1/docs` including Bearer JWT authorization, named entity schemas, and per-endpoint error response documentation.

-### Cluster Mode
-Set `MULTI_PROCESS_MODE=1` and `WORKER_COUNT=N` in `.env` to run the HTTP server across multiple CPU cores via Node.js `cluster`.